 What is Ulcerative Colitis?

-Ulcerative Colitis (UC) is a life-long autoimmune condition that causes inflammation and ulceration along the lining of the large bowel (rectum and colon).
+Ulcerative Colitis (UC) is a chronic autoimmune condition that causes inflammation and ulceration along the lining of the large bowel (rectum and colon).
 The best way to describe it is like sunburn along the colon.

 What causes Ulcerative Colitis?